rriemann/blog/about.md

 ---

 > *humanist, moralist, physicist, and cosmopolitan from Berlin*

-I obtained a Bachelor and Master degree in physics from the *Humboldt University of Berlin* (HU Berlin), and a PhD degree in computer science from the *École Normale Supérieure de Lyon* (ENS Lyon).

 During my studies, I became knowledgeable and passionate about open source and free software, cryptography, data protection, big data analysis, modern web development (Fullstack), and peer-to-peer technology such as BitTorrent or Bitcoin.